-Unlike sleeping bags, it’s hard to assign temperature ranges to sleeping mats, however all Sea to Summit mats are independently tested to the industry standard ASTM F3340-18.
-This standardised testing produces consistent R-values across brands, making it easier for you to compare sleeping mats before buying.
+All Sea to Summit sleeping mats are independently tested to the ASTM F3340-18 standard.
+This ensures accurate and consistent R-values across brands, making it easier for you to compare mats and choose the right one for your conditions.

 Articles in this section